words-sdsc/recsys/README.md

 ## DESCRIPTION OF FILES:

 ### 1. language.cpp and it's dependencies in the directory '/code_RecSys13':
 This is julian McAuley's unmodified topic modeling code.
 It's written in C++.
 It takes as input a compressed (.gz) file containing a set of reviews.
 It prints to the terminal the top found words in all 5 topics.
 Before runnign it, make sure to export the following:
 "export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$PWD/liblbfgs-1.10/lib/.libs/".
 Compile with 'make'.

 To run, use: ./train <inputFile>.

+Input file is .gz format.
+Each category node has a .gz file which is all the reviews of every product in that category.

+Format of .gz:
+a) Each line is a review for a product
+b) Each line contains several fields separated by space.

 An example input is is provided: Arts.votes.gz.

 ### 2. subCategoryFinder.py and it's dependency jsonToHash.py in the directory 'scripts/subCategoryFinder':